theolivenbaum/resin/README.md

 ![alt text](https://github.com/kreeben/resin/blob/master/screenshot3.PNG "Docs weren't in the cache.")

 ##Roadmap
+Resin is around 800 locs at the moment, fast at indexing and term-based queries.

+Coming up:

 ###Query language
-Resin is around 800 locs at the moment, does term-based queries really fast and indexing within decent timeframes.
-In the next release there will be improvements to the query parsing.
 I don't see anything wrong with the Lucene query language.

 ###Prefix search
 I will also try to achieve prefix based matching with the help of a [DAWG](https://en.wikipedia.org/wiki/Directed_acyclic_word_graph).